florist-notes/aicore_s/README.md

-# AI Core Station ^ AI Accelerators and a naive guide to hardware:
+# AI Core Station ^ AI Accelerators and a naive guide to AI hardware:
 Here is a small guide I wrote while building my lab's AI workstation and relevant information are documented.
 I will cover 5 topics in this blog and here is an overview diagram of the workstation: